Our investigational drug, efruxifermin (EFX), is designed to treat MASH.

 EFX leverages the whole body to improve metabolic balance.

-EFX is currently being evaluated in the Phase 3 SYNCHRONY program, which is comprised of three clinical trials designed to support marketing applications for treatment of pre-cirrhotic MASH as well as compensated cirrhosis due to MASH.
+EFX is being evaluated in the Phase 3 SYNCHRONY program, which is composed of three clinical trials designed to support regulatory approval of EFX for the treatment of MASH.

 The SYNCHRONY program builds on results from two 96-week Phase 2b clinical trials.